TheNerdyFeline/my-recipes/Veggies/Mac-and-Cheese.md

 * Breadcrumbs

 1. Cook macaroni as directed.
 2. Preaheat oven to 375.
 Cook and stir margarine, onion, salt and pepper over medium heat until onion is slightly tender.
 Original method: Blend in flour.
 Cook over low heat, stirring constantly, until mixture is smooth and bubbly; remove from heat.
 Stir in milk. (alternate method: mix milk and flour in shaker container.
 Stir mixture into margarine and onions).
 Heat to boiling over medium heat, stirring constantly.
 Boil and stir one minute; remove from heat.
 Stir in cheese until melted.
 Place well drained macaroni in ungreased 1 1⁄2 quart casserole.
-Stir cheese sauce into macaroni and sprinkle breadcrumbs on top.
+Stir cheese sauce into macaroni.
 Cook uncovered at 375 for 30 minutes.
+3. Sprinkle breadcrumbs on tops and bake another 5 min.

 5 servings